 Q: What about the disadvantages of the Amtrak USA Rail Pass?

-Cindy: The biggest issue was that we were never on time.
+Cindy: The biggest issue was that we were never on time for any travel segment.

 Mark: We left on time only once during the entire trip.
 And we never arrived on time.

 Cindy: The earliest we arrived was about an hour and a half late.
 On the leg from Chicago to New Orleans, we got about an hour south of Chicago and came to a stop.
 After waiting quite some time, we were informed that there was a freight train broken down on our track.
 By the time we got going, we were six hours behind schedule.
 Then because it was so hot that day, rather than running their normal 80 miles per hour, they were able to run at only 65 miles per hour, putting us even further behind schedule.
 We arrived to New Orleans 8 hours after our scheduled arrival.